bkacjios/lua-mumble/README.md

 -- Get the current voice target
 Number id = mumble.client:getVoiceTarget()

+-- Set the bitrate of the encoder that `mumble.client:play(...)` uses mumble.client:setBitrate(Number bitrate)

+-- Get the bitrate of the encoder that `mumble.client:play(...)` uses Number bitrate = mumble.client:getBitrate()

+-- Get the average ping of the client
+Number ping = mumble.client:getPing()

 -- Get the uptime of the current client
 Number time = mumble.client:getUpTime()